julianmak/NEMO-related/docs/compilation_notes/compilation_notes.rst

 first try following `NOCL ARCHER guide
 <https://nemo-nocl.readthedocs.io/en/latest/work_env/archer.html>`_) it can be a
 bit temperamental on a local machine a range of compatibility issues between compilers and packages can surface.
+The following notes are what I did to get XIOS and NEMO compiling, and will display commands with ``gcc4.9`` compilers (which is my default for other reasons).
+Extra things that need to be modified for other compilers I have tested will be given accordingly (see the top of the individual pages as to which compilers I have tested the notes with).

-Here are some things I have done to get NEMO working on my laptop with ``gcc-4.9`` for other reasons; my ``~/.bashrc`` has the following added:
+My ``~/.bashrc`` has the following added:

 .. code-block:: bash